LorenaKauane/react-login-testing/README.md

-Esse projeto e baseado no post do meu blog [TITULO E URL]
+Esse projeto e baseado no post do meu blog Como criar testes no front-end em reactjs

 ### Testes no react utilizando as libs: